 1. Selection Of Where To Stay

 This may seem like a silly thing, but trust me it’s not.
 I’ve stayed places where you lived out of your suitcases.
 Staying with 5 people all living out of suitcases is a mess and problems waiting to happen, not to mention crankiness sets in.
 I have some tried and true favorites that stay in my rotation, but just knowing what to ask and what to look for will help you in your selection.
 Look for plenty of closet space, drawer storage for each person, bathroom storage, etc. We’ll be whisking off next week to Indian Shores (right outside St. Pete) for a week of relaxation.
+This post may contain affiliate links, which means I may earn some money if you click on one.
+Read the full disclaimer here.
 For many years we have traveled to this area for a weeks stay and always stay with Florida Lifestyle Vacation Rentals.
 Because we’ve stayed with them so often, they know our favorite condo units, but more importantly, if they are unavailable, they know my criteria after so many years.

 2. Don’t Wait To Unpack